 There are half a dozen brightly decorated guest rooms in the main house which has a very rural feel as it is constructed from bahareque, similar to adobe – mud, straw and brick all feature.
-The buildings are surrounded by pleasant gardens with bird-spotting trails and in which there is a pool.
+The buildings are surrounded by pleasant gardens featuring a pool, as-well as bird-spotting trails.

 Tours of the coffee plantation are offered, you have to pre-book a private one or you can join in a group when you are there.

 Our exciting range of articles on Latin America explore everything from iconic destinations and lesser-known cultural gems to delicious traditional recipes.
 You’ll also find exclusive travel tips, first-hand client reviews and the chance to get your personal questions answered by our travel experts.View Extraordinary Inspiration

 Kathryn backpacked across Argentina, Chile, Bolivia and Peru before joining us.
 She has a degree in Philosophy and French and is a keen netball player.

 Lina's passion for the continent where she was born really took off when she moved to Córdoba (Argentina) to study, spending the holidays travelling between Argentina and her native Colombia.